npm package discovery and stats viewer.

 Online Payments JavaScript SDK

-The Online Payments JavaScript SDK helps you with accepting payments on your website, through the Online Payments platform.
+The Online Payments JavaScript SDK helps you with accepting payments on your website through the Online Payments platform.

-The SDKs’ main functions is to establish a secure channel between your web app and our server.
+The SDKs’ main function is to establish a secure channel between your web app and our server.
 This channel processes security credentials to guarantee the safe transit of your customers’ data during the payment process.

 The OnlinePayments SDK helps you with

-- handling of encryption of payment context
+• handling encryption of payment context

 Table of Contents